15-472/s72/README.md

 *Light* objects have their `type` property set to `"LIGHT"`.
 They include the following *light*-specific definitions:
 - `"tint"` (optional, default is `[1,1,1]`) -- color of the light; multiplied by the energy given in the light definition.
 - `"shadow"` (optional, default is `0`) -- if non-zero, gives the resolution of the shadows to use with this light.
+If zero, disables shadowing from this light.
 (The meaning of this resolution is implementation-defined, but is intended to mean approximately "the side length of the shadow map.")
-- Exactly one of:
+- Exactly one light definition:
-  - `"sun"` -- a distant, directional light,
+  - `"sun"` -- a distant, directional light;
-  - `"sphere"` -- a spherical area light,
+  - `"sphere"` -- a spherical area light;
-  - `"spot"` -- a spherical area light with limited emission directions.
+  - or `"spot"` -- a spherical area light with limited emission directions.

 A `"sun"` light is a distant directional light pointing along the local $-z$ axis.
 Properties: